apple1417/bl-sdk-mods/EnemyLevelRandomizer/Readme.md

 ## Changelog

+### Enemy Level Randomizer v1.4
+Adjusted tooltips to hopefully be more self explanatory.
+This will reset your settings.
+Limited sliders to 50 to make them more usable.
+You should be able to manually edit the settings file if you want higher.

 ### Enemy Level Randomizer v1.3
 Updated to use some of the new features from SDK version 0.7.8.
 Most notably, the enabled state is now saved over game launches.